●Coronavirus Pandemic Alert (On 27 March (Fri), 00:00am)

-The Ministry of Justice, the Ministry of Health, Labor and Welfare and other government agencies are working in conjunction with airport companies to detect and stop the spread of the virus at Kansai international Airport.
+The Ministry of Land, Infrastructure, Transport and Tourism and other government agencies are working in conjunction with airport companies to detect and stop the spread of the virus at Kobe Airport.

 When coming to the airport, please observe and cooperate with the following.